carpentries-incubator/git-Rstudio-course/_episodes/04-history.md

 > ## Git history versus command history
 >
-> Notice the presence of `History` twice in the following image:
+> Notice the presence of `History` twice in the previous image:
 >    - As a separate pane (your R command history): this has nothing to do with Git
 >    - Within the `Git` pane (the history of your commit messages) {: .callout}